aws-samples/lambda-refarch-fileprocessing/pipeline/README.md

 ### Deploying twice for a Development and Production example.

-You can actually deploy the pipeline twice to give two seperate envionments.
+You can actually deploy the pipeline twice to give two separate environments.
 Allowing you to create a simple dev to production workflow.

+This will allow you to build your application in your development branch and any changes will automatically be picked up and deployed by the pipeline.
+Once you have tested and are happy the changes can be merged to master and they will be automatically built and deployed to production.

 Deploy the first stack using a stack name of "lambda-file-refarch-pipeline-dev" update the **AppName** parameter to be environment specific. e.g. "lambda-file-refarch-dev" and make sure to update the branch to the development one.

 Example CLI Deployment for development pipeline

-> aws cloudformation deploy --template-file pipeline/pipeline.yaml --stack-name "lambda-file-refarch-pipeline" --capabilities "CAPABILITY_IAM" "CAPABILITY_NAMED_IAM" --parameter-overrides AppName="lambda-file-refarch-dev" GitHubToken="**{replace with your GitHub Token}**" AlarmRecipientEmailAddress="**{replace with your admin email}**" GitHubRepoBranch="develop"
+> aws cloudformation deploy --template-file pipeline/pipeline.yaml --stack-name "lambda-file-refarch-pipeline-dev" --capabilities "CAPABILITY_IAM" "CAPABILITY_NAMED_IAM" --parameter-overrides AppName="lambda-file-refarch-dev" GitHubToken="**{replace with your GitHub Token}**" AlarmRecipientEmailAddress="**{replace with your admin email}**" GitHubRepoBranch="develop"

-Once that has deployed and the application stack has also succesfully deployed you can provision the production pipeline stack.
+Once that has deployed and the application stack has also successfully deployed you can provision the production pipeline stack.

-> aws cloudformation deploy --template-file pipeline/pipeline.yaml --stack-name "lambda-file-refarch-pipeline" --capabilities "CAPABILITY_IAM" "CAPABILITY_NAMED_IAM" --parameter-overrides AppName="lambda-file-refarch-prod" GitHubToken="**{replace with your GitHub Token}**" AlarmRecipientEmailAddress="**{replace with your admin email}**" GitHubRepoBranch="master"
+> aws cloudformation deploy --template-file pipeline/pipeline.yaml --stack-name "lambda-file-refarch-pipeline-prod" --capabilities "CAPABILITY_IAM" "CAPABILITY_NAMED_IAM" --parameter-overrides AppName="lambda-file-refarch-prod" GitHubToken="**{replace with your GitHub Token}**" AlarmRecipientEmailAddress="**{replace with your admin email}**" GitHubRepoBranch="master"

 ## Clean-up